Powering Strong Communities

 Cybersecurity Training

-APPA offers three different cybersecurity courses through its Academy, including courses focused on cybersecurity fundamentals for public power utilities, cybersecurity training for management and boards, and intermediate-level training for IT/OT employees.
-A list of training options and contact information for APPA's Education department are available here.
+APPA offers three different cybersecurity courses through the APPA Academy, including courses focused on cybersecurity fundamentals for public power utilities, cybersecurity training for management and boards, and intermediate-level training for IT/OT employees.
+View the list of in-house training options and contact information.

 Cybersecurity Roadmap

-This publication is designed to help utilities take the next step to improve their cybersecurity readiness based on identified needs and priorities in the Scorecard or other assessment tool.
-APPA has worked with a group of pilot members to develop the Cybersecurity Roadmap, which is available for download here.
+The Public Power Cybersecurity Roadmap is designed to help utilities take the next step to improve their cybersecurity readiness based on identified needs and priorities in the scorecard or other assessment tool.

 Cyber Incident Response Playbook

-APPA maintains a Security listserv open to security cyber and physical security personnel at APPA member public power utilities.
+APPA maintains a security community group open to security cyber and physical security personnel at APPA member public power utilities.
 APPA security staff pass along curated alerts and invitations to webinars and security discussions from government partners and the list is open for peer discussion of threats and to share information and best practices.
-To join the listserv, please email [email protected].
+Request to join the group on APPA Engage.
+Should you have any difficulties accessing the platform, please email [email protected].

 Cybersecurity Defense Community